 6. The tradition of a wedding cake comes from ancient Rome, where guests broke a loaf of bread over the bride’s head for fertility’s sake.

 7. Ever wondered where the phrase “tying the knot” came from?
 In many cultures around the world — including Celtic, Hindu and Egyptian weddings — the hands of the bride and groom are literally tied together to demonstrate the couple’s commitment to each other and their new bond.

 8. If you thought we were over the spirit thing, think again.
 According to tradition, the groom carries the bride across the threshold to valiantly protect her from evil spirits lurking below.

 9. June weddings are not a new thing.
 The Roman goddess Juno rules over marriage and childbirth, hence the popularity of June weddings.

 10. Honeymoons weren’t always so luxurious.
 Ancient Norse bridal couples went into hiding after the wedding, and a family member would bring them a cup of honey wine for 30 days — or one moon — which is how the term “honeymoon” originated.

-Aren’t these interesting …. many thanks for sending these to me to share with my couples
+Aren’t these interesting … many thanks for sending this information to me to share with my couples.